 Where we found products that did the job, we didn’t discriminate – no matter what was on the box.

 Well, someone didn’t listen to the section about choosing the right color, did they?

 Don’t worry.
 It’s cool, we won’t hold it against you.

 If you have dyed your beard and it has come out too dark, the first thing to do is to tackle it early.

-Get yourself in the shower and give your beard a good wash with shampoo.
+Get yourself in the shower and give your beard a good wash with a perfect shampoo.

-If you wash it quickly after dying, you’ll see the color lighten by a few shades.
+If you wash it quickly after dyeing, you’ll see the color lighten by a few shades.

 It is very unlikely it will damage your hair.

 That is especially true if you select a beard dye that is formulated for beards and their specific needs.